-As part of the integrated care coordination model, CCHA works with members, network providers, and the multiple agencies comprising the systems of care to align strategies and prevent obstacles for members through service delivery in multiple community-based settings.
+As part of the integrated care coordination model, CCHA works with members, network providers, and the multiple agencies to align strategies and prevent obstacles for members through service delivery in multiple community-based settings.
 Care coordinators help unify and bring resources together, addressing member needs across agencies and systems to reduce duplication, maximize resources, expand member support to integrated care and community resources, and help achieve the best outcomes.

 CCHA employs a multi-disciplinary team of care coordinators who facilitate direct connections among members, providers, case management agencies, hospitals, community resources, schools, criminal justice centers, RAEs, and other health neighborhood stakeholders.
 With a broad network of care coordinators both in the RAE offices and co-located in provider, hospital, and community settings, CCHA and our partners will continue working to ensure members needs are met in alignment with the no wrong door approach to accessing care.
-Further, co-located care coordinators also support provider staff in the integration and resolution of member needs by identifying care gaps that can be addressed by the provider and helping with the development of member-centered treatment plans.
+Further, co-located care coordinators also support provider staff in the integration and resolution of member needs by identifying care gaps that can be addressed by the provider and help with the development of member-centered treatment plans.
+An example of this is in Region 7 with the Development Disability Health Clinic (DDHS) run by the Federally Qualified Health Center (FQHC) and The Resource Exchange (TRE), the region's Community Centered Board (CCB).
+This integrated clinic was developed to serve members with IDD and not only has created a pleasing and accessing physical space but also employs staff who have experience working with this population.
+CCHA will be working closely with TRE and the FQHC to ensure efficient and collaborative care coordination/case management occurs for these individuals.